Skip to content

 The hole saws feature a metal bar in the middle that connects the hole saw to the drill, also known as an arbor.
 Hole saw arbors are available both with or without a pilot drill.
 Hole saws are known as hole cutters.

-Hole saws or hole cutters do not produce wood chips or wood shavings, instead, they simply cut entire plugs of wood, and for this reason, hole saw bit cannot drill flat-bottomed holes.
-However, this makes borehole cleaning easier.
+Hole saws or hole cutters do not produce wood chips or wood shavings; instead, they simply cut entire plugs of wood, and for this reason, hole saws cannot drill flat-bottomed holes.
+However, this tool makes borehole cleaning easier.

 Pros and Cons of Using Hole Saw